Pepper Coulis

 Alternatively, you can purchase a Jar of Roasted Peppers.

 However, if you’d like to roast your own.
 Place them into the oven on broil.
 Turning once in a while to char the outside.
-The Peppers will Blacken and the Skin will Blister.
-Remove from the oven and place into a container or Pot with a lid.
+The Peppers will Blacken, and the Skin will blister.
+Remove from the oven and place into a container or pot with a lid.
 This will loosen the skin, after a few minutes or so.

-When Cooled remove the Skin, Cut in half and remove the Core, Seeds, and Membrane.
+When cooled, remove the skin, Cut in half and remove the Core, Seeds, and Membrane.

-It is easier to remove the core, seeds, and membrane before roasting but I believe more flavor is developed if the peppers are roasted whole.
-Plus you can fit more into the oven.
+It is easier to remove the core, seeds, and membrane before roasting, but I believe more flavor is developed if the peppers are roasted whole.
+Plus, you can fit more into the oven.

 Other Ingredients

 The Base of Coulis or Pepper Coulis is Peppers.
-A Specific Kind of Pepper or a mix of various Peppers with some added Hot Peppers if Desired.
+A Specific Kind of Pepper or a mix of various Peppers with some added Hot Peppers if desired.

-To this, you can add in Garlic, Shallots, Parsley, Red/White/Yellow/Green Onion, and Herbs & Spices such as Basil, Parsley, Chervil, Chipotle Powder, Ancho Powder, Peppercorns, Paprika, and even various Nuts.
+To this, you can add in Garlic, Shallots, Parsley, Red/White/Yellow/Green Onion, and Herbs & Spices such as Basil, Parsley, Chervil, Chipotle Powder, Ancho Powder, Peppercorns, Paprika, and even various nuts.
 Like Almonds, Cashews, Brazilian Nuts, etc…

 Add Various Wines to infuse with subtle flavors of a particular wine.